helm/charts/stable/concourse/README.md

 printf "%s:%s" "concourse" "$(openssl rand -base64 24)" > local-users
 ```

+All the worker-specific secrets, namely, `workerKey`, `workerKeyPub`, `hostKeyPub` are to be added to a separate Kubernetes secrets object with the name [release name]-worker.

+All other secrets are to be added to a secrets object with the name `[release name]-web`.

+For the time being, the secret `workerKeyPub` is to be added to both the worker and the web secret objects, until investigated within issue #13019.

 You'll also need to create/copy secret values for optional features.
-See [templates/secrets.yaml](templates/secrets.yaml) for possible values.
+See [templates/web-secrets.yaml](templates/web-secrets.yaml) and [templates/web-secrets.yaml](templates/web-secrets.yaml)  for possible values.

 In the example below, we are not using the [PostgreSQL](#postgresql) chart dependency, and so we must set `postgresql-user` and `postgresql-password` secrets.